 Last week, we shared a cool video of a bee sitting on a cannabis leaf, and it got me thinking about the interaction between this flora and fauna.
-Given all the concern lately about the bee population and problems with introducing foreign plants to bee habitats, it’s a fair question!
-Cannabis not native to our lands, and outdoor growing spaces are becoming more popular as the plant is more widely legalized.
+Given all the concerns lately about the bee population and problems with introducing foreign plants to bee habitats, it’s a fair question!
+Cannabis is not native to our lands, and outdoor growing spaces are becoming more popular as the plant is more widely legalized.
 So – are there any issues surrounding bees and cannabis?

 A quick Google search turns up articles about “cannabis honey” and people “training bees to make honey from cannabis”, but the article I chose to read and reference here is from Bee Culture magazine.
 In the article, the writer – who is a clinical psychologist and nurse – addresses two primary questions:

 - Are bees attracted to cannabis plants? and

 - Can honey made by bees with access to cannabis plants make you high?

 To boil it down right away, the simple answer here is “no”.
 Though the writer did make clear that there is a dearth of scientific information on this topic, she cites a number of reasons why it’s unlikely bees spotted around cannabis plants are there to harvest nectar.

 a) Cannabis plants don’t produce nectar!
 The “buds” on the cannabis plant are called flowers, but these flowers do not produce the excretion to which bees are drawn.
 Male cannabis plants do produce pollen – to pollinate the females – but the bits of information available suggests bees find this interesting only when there is nothing else available.